DaoCloud/DaoCloud-docs/docs/en/docs/install/commercial/start-install.md

 different operating systems during the installation process.

-The ISO operating system image file needs to be configured in [clusterConfig.yaml](./cluster-config.md), so please download according to the operating system.
+The ISO operating system image file needs to be configured in [clusterConfig.yaml](./cluster-config.md), so download for your operating system.

 | CPU Architecture | Operating System Version | Download |
 | :--------------- | :---------------------- | :-------- |